 Any attempts to communicate with another thread after joining that entity can result in significant errors, such as a logic error, an exception or indefinite delays.

 A particular challenge is the scenario of daemon threads.
 Inside a program, if a thread is created with the flag daemon = true, the termination of that thread is disconnected from the termination of the thread that created it.
-In addition, a join()on a daemon thread will not return.
+In addition, a join()on a daemon thread without a specified timeout will not return.

 Multiprocessing model